veecode-platform/platform-backstage-plugins/plugins/veecode-scaffolder-extensions/README.md

       input:
         url: ./skeleton
         values:
-          vpc: ${{ parameters.reuseResource | parseJSON | pick('vpc_id') }}
+          vpc: ${{ parameters.environmentResource.vpc_id }}
-          domain: ${{ parameters.reuseResource | parseJSON | pick('domain') }}
+          domain: ${{ parameters.environmentResource.domain }}
 ...
 ```

-The use of 'pick' helps you select the property you want to use, from the return of the parseJSON function, remember to validate that the selected entity has this property, otherwise the values will be empty.
+ℹ️ Remember to validate that the selected entity has this property, otherwise the values will be empty.

+The example above shows the properties of a custom kind called environment, which can be installed in your application using our [VeeCode Platform Common plugin ⭐](https://github.com/veecode-platform/platform-backstage-plugins/blob/master/plugins/veecode-platform-common/README.md).